gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to new PMD support

 The default value for ruleset extension has changed from ["basic"] to [].
 We moved the default to the `Pmd` task, so everything should just work as it did before.

+### Order in which projects are configured

+Improving the usability of project dependencies (see the section above) might change the order in which projects are configured.
+This change should not cause any trouble in existing builds.

 ## External contributions